-In 2001, Creek Rats, Inc. co-founders Bob Graham and Steve Seleway meet while volunteering at an Onondaga Creek cleanup, coordinated with the broader effort to cleanup the entire Onondaga Lake watershed.
-Over canoes piled high with the results of the first in-creek cleanup, Bob and Steve realized a shared passion to revitalize urban natural spaces, and formed Creek Rats, Inc. to continue and expand the work of the initial Onondaga Creek cleanup event.
+In 2002, Creek Rats, Inc. co-founders Bob Graham and Steve Seleway meet while volunteering at the first Onondaga Creek cleanup, which was then part of the broader effort to cleanup the entire Onondaga Lake watershed.
+Over canoes piled high with the results of the first in-creek cleanup, Bob and Steve realized a shared passion to make a difference in their community, and formed Creek Rats, Inc. to continue and expand the work of the initial Onondaga Creek cleanup event.

 With the help of numerous volunteers over the years, Creek Rats, Inc. has evolved centered around the mission to foster revitalization of the urban environment through the creation of limited use recreation and green-space areas.
 We do this in three main ways: